Happy Sunday, all!

 On April 26th, 2004, I woke up, rolled over, and peeked at my Nokia cell phone.
 "Dad died this morning."
 The message, from my brother, didn't sink in right away.
 I went to school, made it through the day, and opted to skip golf practice, letting a teammate know why I wouldn't make it.
 Word traveled quickly.
 The next morning, my basketball coach, Mr. Eppen, pulled me into his office, locked his class outside, shared a few tears and gave and offered me all the support he could.
 As much as I drove that man nuts, his true colors showed that day, in moments I'll never forget.
 I left school in tough shape.

 My dad was sick, very sick.
 If you've followed this blog, or if you know my story, you know he struggled for most of his life with drugs and alcohol.
 At the age of 36, in 2001, doctors told him he had the beginning stages of cirrhosis of the liver, or chronic poisoning from alcohol.
-The doctors told him then that if he quit drinking, he'd likely live a lengthy life that would be similar to that of a normal person, maybe a few complications along the way.
+The doctors told him then that if he quit drinking, he'd likely live a lengthy life that would be similar to that of a normal person, maybe with a few complications along the way.
 They also told him that if he didn't quit, he'd die, and it would be sooner than he imagined.

 He moved to Minnesota shortly after, to be with his boys.
 He lived with us, we hung out, got to know each other, and had a lot of fun.
 Unfortunately, the day came when the drug and drink got the best of him, and back to Massachusetts he went.
 He didn't even make it three more years, the better part of one of which he was sober.
 Two more years of drinking, and fatality became his reality.